jamespwright/jamespwright.com/README.md

 ## To Learn
 * [LaTeX](https://en.wikipedia.org/wiki/LaTeX) - a "document preparation system" for creating documents using markup instead of a WYSIWYG application
 * [Blazor](https://blazor.net/) - Blazor uses C# and WebAssembly to allow for the creation of websites written entirely in C# and HTML
+* [Haskell](https://www.haskell.org/) - A functional language that is vastly different from everything I know.

 ## Hobbies
 * Software Developer